jabb/libdrunkard/README.md

 Compiling
 =========

-If you're on Linux or Mac, a simple `make` should compile everything nicely.
+If you're on Linux or Mac, a simple `cmake .` and `make` should compile everything nicely.
 And a `make install` should install the necessary files to use the library.
 If you're on Windows, I suggest MSYS or Cygwin and the above should work.

 Examples
 ========